 As students work through the techniques, the workshop buzzes with accomplishment.

-“Ingrid has a wonderful way of explaining the goals of each part of an installation and coaching the students to execute on the concept on their own,” says Barbara Mele, operations director of FlowerSchool New York.
+“Ingrid has a wonderful way of explaining the goals of each part of an installation and coaching the students to execute the concept on their own,” says Barbara Mele, operations director of FlowerSchool New York.
 “There was built-in brainstorming time, which became a very enlightening conversation about troubleshooting and process.”

 For her part, Carozzi is quick to note that teaching at FlowerSchool benefits her as much as it does her students.
 “Teaching here has allowed me to experiment with different alternative methods and test my designs, and I get to share all of these great techniques and resources with the students,” she says.